 of skills and techniques.
-Students will work on a theme or themes that will allow them the opportunity to work in the areas of Fine Art, Graphic Design, Textiles, Photography and 3D Design.
-Throughout the Portfolio unit, students will be introduced to the work of artists and designers to develop their critical and historical awareness as well as their knowledge of contemporary practice.
+Students will work on a theme or themes that will allow them the opportunity to work in the areas of Fine Art, Graphic Design, Textiles, Film and Photography and 3D Design.
+Throughout the Portfolio Unit, students will be introduced to the work of Artists and Designers to develop their critical and historical awareness as well as their knowledge of contemporary practice.

-The unit will be teacher led for the first half term before students develop a theme of their choice, working in sketchbooks, as well as developing portfolio work for assessment.
+The unit will be teacher led for the first half term before students develop a theme of their choice and work in sketchbooks, as well as developing work for Portfolio assessment.
 This unit is internally marked and externally moderated.